Boemska/worktop/README.md

 ### Why did you write this?
 Doesn't ESM already do this?

-Yes, ESM regularly records the size of the same temporary directories and reconciles them to their owning processes/metadata users/batch jobs.
-However, as far as I'm aware it's also the only product that currently performs this rather crucial analysis.
-ESM is a comprehensive platform monitoring product that provides a whole host of other benefits, and instead of constantly recommending it to people as the sole current solution to what is essentially a very simple problem, I thought I'd spend a couple of days writing this utility.
-I figured that way I could litter the readme with constant references to our excellent commercial product, [Enterprise Session Monitor™ for SAS®](https://boemskats.com/esm) :).
+Yes, ESM regularly records the size of these same WORK and UTIL directories, and yes, ESM does match them to their parent process/metadata user/batch job.
+Infact, it would appear that, before I wrote this script, ESM was the *only* product that performed this analysis.
+Now, ESM took us *years* to build, it does *so much more* than just tell you which user is eating up your disk space.
+Constantly recommending it to people as the only solution to this relatively simple problem was starting to get uncomfortable, so I thought I'd spend a couple of days writing this utility.
+I figured, at least this way I could litter the readme with constant references to our excellent commercial product, [Enterprise Session Monitor™ for SAS®](https://boemskats.com/esm) :).

 Also, the kids were away for the weekend and I rarely get to code anything interesting any more.